trobrock/trobrock.github.io/_posts/2020-07-31-change-my-mind.md

 ---

 I was having a conversation with Kimmy the other day.
 We were talking about religion, politics, and all the other fun stuff you talk about on a month long RV trip.
-That conversation got me going down, what I thought was, an interesting train of thought.
+That conversation got me going down what I thought was an interesting train of thought.
 I jotted this thought down to explore further, and here we are.

 For some context, there is a meme that's gone around for a bit now.
 It's the "Change My Mind" meme